georgemm01/Brazos_monitor/README.md

 	## Then add and save the following:
 	* * * * * . ${HOME}/.bashrc && ${BRAZOS_BASE_PATH}${BRAZOS_CGI_PATH}/_Perl/brazos.pl > /dev/null 2>&1
 	```

+The [http://mitchcomp.physics.tamu.edu/](Mithcell Institute Computing) through the [http://hepx.brazos.tamu.edu/](Brazos Cluster) provides computing resources to the [http://mitchell.tamu.edu/](Mitchell Institute for Fundamental Physics and Astronomy), of the [http://www.tamu.edu/](Texas A&M University).
+This monitor is a most useful tool to make sure that our high throughput cluster is working efficiently, you can see it live here: [http://hepx.brazos.tamu.edu/](http://hepx.brazos.tamu.edu/)

 ___